imzqqq/chat/website/spec/content/_index.md

 ---
-title: "Chat Specification"
+title: "Matrix Specification"
 type: docs
 weight: 10
 ---

-Chat defines a set of open APIs for decentralised communication, suitable for securely publishing, persisting and subscribing to data over a global open federation of servers with no single point of control.
+Matrix defines a set of open APIs for decentralised communication, suitable for securely publishing, persisting and subscribing to data over a global open federation of servers with no single point of control.
 Uses include Instant Messaging (IM), Voice over IP (VoIP)